 Multi-Level Marketing is a motivational system designed to sell dreams.
 If you join, (and buy their products), then a world of financial freedom will be opened to you.
 The problem is that there is so much focus on the dreams, that nobody bothered to promote the products and services.

 Like all MLM opportunities, you will only make money in WFG if you sell products.
-Running mass recruitment seminars and offering the answer to financial dreams is not going to earn you any money.
-Therefore they build product sales into the dream.
+Running mass recruitment seminars and dangling carrots of wealth, is not going to earn them any money.
+Therefore they make buying their products part of the process.
 You need to follow their example and buy the products yourself.

-We have ethical opposition to MLM, which is part of why we are indignantly negative toward it.
+We are ethically opposed to MLM, which is part of why we are indignantly negative toward it.
 If you watch the WFG Napkin presentation, you'll see that it starts with a reference to the Robert Kiyosaki book Rich Dad Poor Dad.
-This book is a favorite within the network marketing world
+This book is a favourite within the network marketing world

 The presenter goes on to show the 4 cash flow quadrants.
 He alleges that by joining WFG you become a 'business owner'.
 This is not true, at best it's an honest misinterpretation, at worst an intentional misrepresentation.